 Revenues.
 EMCORE's revenues for fiscal 1997 increased 71.9% from \$27.8 million for the fiscal year ended September 30, 1996 to \$47.8 million.
 The revenue increase was primarily attributable to increased demand for compound semiconductor production systems and package-ready devices, as well as the introduction of compound semiconductor wafer products.
-Revenues relating to TurboDisc systems were \$23.8 million for the fiscal year ended September 30, 1996 and \$34.1 million for the fiscal year ended September 30, 1997.
+Revenues relating to TurboDisc systems were \$23.8 million for the fiscal year ended September 30, 1996 and \$34.1 million for the fiscal year ended September 30, 1996 and \$34.1 million for the fiscal year ended September 30, 1997.
 Revenues relating to wafers and devices were \$4.0 million for the fiscal year ended September 30, 1997.
 As a percentage of revenues, TurboDisc systems accounted for 85.6% for the fiscal year ended September 30, 1997.
 As a percentage of revenues, wafers and devices accounted for 14.4% for the fiscal year ended September 30, 1997.
-International sales accounted for approximately 42.5% and 42.0% of revenues for the fiscal years ended September 30, 1997. respectively.
+International sales accounted for approximately year ended September 30, 1997.
+International sales accounted for approximately 42.5% and 42.0% of revenues for the fiscal years ended September 30, 1996 and 1997, respectively.

 Cost Of Sales/Gross Profit.
 Cost of sales includes direct material and labor costs, allocated manufacturing and service overhead, and installation and warranty costs.
 Gross profit increased from 33.0% of revenue to 37.0% of revenue for the fiscal years ended September 30, 1996 and 1997, respectively.
 The gross profit percentage increase was attributable to higher margins on wafer, device and licensing revenues.
 Selling, General And Administrative.
 Selling, general and administrative expenses increased by 43.3% from \$6.5 million for the year ended September 30, 1996, to \$9.3 million for the year ended September 30, 1997.
 The increase was largely due to increases in sales personnel headcount to support both domestic and foreign markets and general headcount additions to sustain the internal administrative support necessary for EMCORE's increased business as well as higher expenses attributable to increased revenues.
 As a percentage of revenue, selling, general and administrative expenses decreased from 23.5% of revenue during fiscal 1996 to 19.6% of revenue for fiscal 1997.